ivanZhuravlov/ntf-projj/README.md

 the oversize will be compatible for Computer and phone format size.
 ![image](https://user-images.githubusercontent.com/91942753/136030340-3df2f590-ee37-481b-b4fe-2f8e7abc6cdc.png)

 ## Profil register page Level1
+If L0-5 is inactive (meaning the user is not login), once the user clic on L0-10 . whether the user login whether he create an account following the format below

 ## Artpiece register page Level1